abrasive/shairport/README.md

 Shairport Sync is an AirPlay audio player – it plays audio streamed from iTunes, iOS devices and other AirPlay sources such as Quicktime Player and ForkedDaapd, among others.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible without difficulty.
 (Hence the name Shairport Sync, BTW.)

-Shairport Sync does not support AirPlay video or photo streaming.
+Shairport Sync runs on Linux and FreeBSD.
+It does not support AirPlay video or photo streaming.

 This is the unstable "development" branch.
 Changes and updates are incorporated into this branch quickly.
 To access the stable version, where changes are made after due time, please switch to the "master" branch.